ISGLOBAL-Rakislova-Lab/HTGAnalyzer_shiny/README.md

 # Introduction

 This repository contains the Shiny app for the **HTGAnalyzer** package.
 If you are looking for the R package, you can find it in the following link: [HTGAnalyzer R Package](https://github.com/ISGLOBAL-Rakislova-Lab/HTGAnalyzer/blob/main/README.md).

-The **HTGAnalyzer** package is designed to facilitate the analysis of HTG EdgeSeq and RNA sequencing data.
-It includes the **HTG_auto** function, which automates several key analyses, such as:
+The **HTGAnalyzer Shiny app** is designed to facilitate the quality control and transcriptomic analysis of HTG EdgeSeq and RNA sequencing data with minimal bioinformatical knowledge.
+It uses the **HTG_auto** function from the **HTGAnalyzer package**, which automates:
 * Quality control (QC)
 * Differential gene expression analysis (DEA)
 * Tumor microenvironment profiling (TME)
 * Survival analysis
 * Gene set enrichment analysis (GSEA)

-For those who need more control over the analyses or wish to perform the full package analysis, you can install and use the complete **HTGAnalyzer** R package.

-**NOTE:** On the other hand, if you only need to recognize outliers, perform quality control (QC), or conduct statistical analysis, you can use the Shiny app for **HTGAnalyzer** available at: [HTGAnalyzer Shiny App](https://isglobal-rakislova-lab.shinyapps.io/htganalyzer_shiny/).
+**NOTE:** If you only need to recognize outliers, perform quality control (QC), or conduct statistical analysis, you can also use the Shiny app for **HTGAnalyzer** available at: [HTGAnalyzer Shiny App](https://isglobal-rakislova-lab.shinyapps.io/htganalyzer_shiny/).

-Feel free to use the Shiny app for easier interaction with the QC process and statistical analysis or install the full **HTGAnalyzer** package if you need to perform more comprehensive analyses.

 # INSTALLATION INSTRUCTIONS